 Even if environmental efficiency isn’t your first priority when purchasing household appliances, water-saving models are still the best buy.
 Beyond cost savings, as new water-saving technologies are developed, innovative new features and functions spring up.
-For the home buyer, new water-efficient technologies mean shower heads that turn your bathroom into a sauna, washing machines that iron your clothes, and toilets that clean themselves.
+For the home buyer, new water-efficient technologies mean shower heads that turn your bathroom into a sauna, washing machines that iron your clothes and toilets that clean themselves.

 The average American uses 580 liters of water a day, 3.5 times more than the average British person.
-The largest percentage of water (about 30 percent) is used watering the plush green lawns that adorn American homes.
+The largest percentage of water (about 30%) is used watering the plush green lawns that adorn American homes.
 Within the home, flushing the toilet (26.7%) and washing clothes (21.7%) make up almost half of water usage.

 Saving water isn’t only good for the environment, it can cut your water bill in half.
-Here's what the green consumer needs to know when buying water-efficient technologies and some innovative features you may not want to live without once you try them.
+Here's what the green consumer needs to know when buying water-efficient technologies and some innovative features you won’t want to live without once you try them.
 Check out our energy guide for more information on energy savings - including water bills.